Life Ready Physio & Pilates Spearwood

-Paul has a passion for ensuring his clients enjoy and benefit from the complete rehabilitation experience – guiding them from initial injury through to the return to sport and continual improvements.
-His knowledge of strength and conditioning and exercise rehabilitation alongside his finely tuned manual therapy skills ensures optimal injury management, prevention and high performance.
+He has a passion for all sports and musculoskeletal conditions and ensuring his clients enjoy and benefit from the complete rehabilitation experience – guiding them from initial injury through to the return to sport and performance enhancement.
+He uses his knowledge of strength and conditioning and exercise rehabilitation alongside his manual therapy skills to ensure optimal injury management, prevention and high performance.

 Madeline is a titled musculoskeletal and sports physiotherapist and exercise sport scientist, completing her undergraduate degree in Physiotherapy and Exercise Sports Science at UNDA in 2012, and then her Masters of Musculoskeletal and Sports Physiotherapy at Griffith University in 2016.